Tuscany Cooking Vacations - Treasures of the Tuscan Sun

 Meals Included: None

-DAY 2: Italian Cooking Class
+DAY 2: Tuscan Cooking Class

 This morning we walk a short distance to the historic center of Cortona for one of the most interesting and traditional cooking classes in Tuscany.
 We’ll meet Antonella, an eclectic and talented chef who is also a journalist and expert on local culture.
 Her charming kitchen has a massive fireplace and a view of the ancient alleys and roofs of Cortona.
 Working with the best seasonal ingredients, Chef Antonella will guide you in the hands-on preparation of an unforgettable meal, from antipasto to dessert, including the local pici pasta with ragù.
 We’ll then sit down at the large kitchen table for our hearty lunch, paired with the perfect wine.
 Saluti!